Ask Slashdot: Which Tech Company Do You Respect Most? - Slashdot

 EFF

 Are you trying to say "hardware".
-Ads are payment (Score:2)
+Ads are payment (Score:3)

 Are you trying to say "hardware", that only hardware is technology?
 Because Google / Alphabet creates a lot of new technology - new speech to text technology, self-driving car tech, etc mostly created in software.